-Dental Prevention in the Kennel
+Dental Care in the Kennel

 Plaque is a slime layer that forms on the tooth at the gum line.
 Plaque is a living bacterial layer that lives on the food being eaten.
 It was thought that dry food would remove it, but mechanical scraping of plaque by feeding dry food is not effective on its own.
 Plaque just moves up and down as the chewing happens with little benefit.

-Use water prevention at least twice a week to kill plaque, and then plaque can be removed by dry food chewing!
-There are several products that have been researched but Chlorhexidine solution 2%
+Use water prevention at least twice a week to kill plaque, and then plaque can be removed by dry food chewing.
+Several products have been researched, but Chlorehexidine Solution 2%

 is the most promising.
-Using Chlorehexidine

-1 cc/gallon of drinking water daily for 30 days will help eliminate the gingivitis.
-Once the gingivitis (gum infection) is under control, twice weekly prevention in the water has had the desired effect.
+Using Chlorhexidine 1 cc/gallon of drinking water daily for 30 days will help eliminate any gingivitis (gum infection).
+Once the gingivitis is under control, twice weekly prevention in the water helps kill plaque.

-There are other product such as Zn and Citric Acid that have worked well but have a stability issue making it difficult to get in the animal.
-Chlorhexidine is already used as a disinfectant for the whelp box as it is safe for nursing puppies and mom and readily available.
-The concentration is low and there have been no issues, even when used continuously in medicater cups with nipple water systems.
+Other product such as Zinc and Citric Acid have worked well, but they have a stability issue, making it difficult to get in the animal.
+Chlorhexidine is already used as a disinfectant for the whelping box, as it is safe for nursing puppies and mom.
+The concentration is low and there have been no issues, even when used continuously in medicator cups with nipple water systems.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical